awsdocs/amazon-eks-user-guide/doc_source/install-aws-iam-authenticator.md

 ------
 #### [ Windows ]

+You can either use Chocolatey to install the `aws-iam-authenticator` on Windows, or you can install the `aws-iam-authenticator` manually\.

 **To install `aws-iam-authenticator` on Windows with Chocolatey**

 1. If you do not already have Chocolatey installed on your Windows system, see [Installing chocolatey](https://chocolatey.org/install)\.